-For C3, we represent these as habitats (Pustejovsky, 2013a).
-The notion of a habitat has its intellectual roots in two places.
-The first is as an extension and deepening of qualia theory (Pustejovsky, 1995).
-We introduce a habitat into the situation all at once, but which aspect of it is in focus (which gets priority in dictating interpretations and making inferences) depends on what is in focus in the text being read, as we illustrate in Section 3.1.2.
-The term "habitat" deliberately plays on the ecological metaphor to guide intuition as to what should or should not be included in a frame.
+We have added an organizing overlay to Minsky's frames by adopting the notion of a habitat (Pustejovsky, 2013a).
+This is an extension and deepening of the well-established concept of qualia theory (pg.
+144).
+We introduce a habitat into the situation all at once, but which aspect of it is in focus (which gets priority in dictating interpretations and making inferences) depends on what is in focus in the text being read, as we illustrate on page 145.
+The term "habitat" deliberately plays on the ecological metaphor to guide intuition as to what should be included in a frame and what should not.